orhun/git-cliff/website/docs/configuration/commit.md

     - `committer.email`
     - `committer.name`

-### protect_breaking_commits
+### retain_breaking_changes

-If set to `true`, any breaking changes will be protected against being skipped due to any commit parser.
+If set to `true`, any breaking changes will be protected against being excluded by commit parsers.

 ### filter_commits